sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 - (Bill K)
+- The point of the lab is not actuator but observability of an application
 - what types of monitoring tools do you use?
 How many of you support apps in prod env?
   - fedex: jmx, api turn off and on, weblogic, now they use actuator
   - pm: loggregator of pcf, reactive alert, appdynamics (apm), enterprise operations